-- 4 Name the new profile. - To proceed to the next step without changing the default name, press Q. - Whatever name you choose will appear in the network menu [Connect to computer] > [Network settings] list. - To rename the profile, press ⊚.
-For information on text entry, see "Text Entry" (☐ 69).
+- To proceed to the next step without changing the default name, press Q. - Whatever name you choose will appear in the network menu [Connect to computer] > [Network settings] list. - To rename the profile, press ⊗.
+For information on text entry, see "Text Entry" (☐ 71).
 Press ♥ to proceed after entering a name.